pontusekberg/dualpriotest/README.md

-This program verifies (by exhaustive checking) the three counterexamples to dual priority scheduling conjectures given in the paper entitled [Dual Priority Scheduling is Not Optimal](http://user.it.uu.se/~ponek616/files/preprints/dualprio-preprint.pdf), published at the Euromicro Conference on Real-Time Systems (ECRTS), 2019.
+This program verifies (by exhaustive checking) the three counterexamples to dual priority scheduling conjectures given in the paper entitled [Dual Priority Scheduling is Not Optimal](http://user.it.uu.se/~ponek616/files/preprints/dualprio-preprint.pdf), which is to be published at the Euromicro Conference on Real-Time Systems (ECRTS), 2019.

 As this program serves the purpose of a proof, much of it is written in a naive style in order to be as easy as possible for a human reader to verify correct,